MinaProtocol/mina/rfcs/enforce-legibility.md

 ; (e.g., we keep opens matched by the 'keep' rule no matter the other rules) (precedence (keep remove local structure move))

+; List of opens that are never ever touched, considered "standard".
+(standard ("Base" "Core" "Core_kernel" "Async" "Async_kernel" "Mina_base"
+           "Import" "Currency" "Signature_lib" "Unsigned"))

+; If there is only one non-standard open that should be modified, keep it, ; since there is no ambiguity
+(single true)

-; An 'open <X>' statement is...
+; An 'open <X>' (where X is not in the allow-list) statement is...
 (rules

-  ; - left untouched if...
+  ; - left untouched if either...
   (keep
-    ; ...either it is whitelisted, ...
-    (or (in-list ("Base" "Core" "Core_kernel" "Async" "Async_kernel" "Mina_base"
-                  "Import" "Currency" "Signature_lib" "Unsigned"))
-        ; ...it is used for infix operators, ... exports-syntax
+    (or ; ...it is used for infix operators, ... exports-syntax
         ; ...it is only for its exposed submodules, ... exports-subvalues-only